-- 7. Do one of the following:

-- To add a cost category, click Add account.
+- To add an account, click + Add account.

-- To edit a cost category, in the Actions column, click the notepad icon
+- To edit an account, click its edit icon it in the Actions column.

-- 8. Complete the following columns:
+- 6. Complete the following columns:

-Column Description Account From the drop-down, type and/or select the account.
-NOTE: Accounts will only display in the list if they are not already added to this table.
-So if the table already includes every account from the core system dimensions, then no accounts will display because they have already been added to the table.
-Cost category From the drop-down, type and/or select the cost category.
+Column Description Account From the drop-down, select the desired account.
+A search field is available to help find specific accounts, if needed.
+For new accounts only.
+NOTE: Accounts will only appear in the list if they are not already added to this table.
+If no accounts appear, the table already includes every account from the core system dimensions.
+Cost category From the drop-down, select the desired cost category.
+A search field is available to help find specific cost categories, if needed.
 Costing provider From the drop-down, select a provider name.
-Variability percentage (%) Type or use the arrows to select the variability percentage for the costs assigned this account based on patient volume.
+A search field is available to help find specific providers, if needed.
+Variability percentage (%) Enter the variability percentage for the costs assigned this account based on patient volume or use the arrows to select it.
 For example, hourly labor is likely variable based on the number of patients treated, while benefits are fixed because they need to be paid regardless the number of patients.
 Cost DSS summary This is a free-form grouping column that you can use for reporting purposes.
-Actions Do one of the following: • To save your row changes, click the disk icon 🖺.
-To discard your changes and revert to the original entries, click the circular arrow icon .
+Actions Do one of the following: To save your row changes, click the save icon [] To discard your changes, click the undo icon >

 - If you are creating a new model, the next step is to create or select/modify departments dimension version.
-Click Next in the bottom right corner of the page or click the Departments tab at the top of the page. - If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+Click Next in the bottom right corner of the page or click the Departments tab at the top of the page. - 8.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.